 Flights: Flight placements will be determined at the discretion of the tournament management.
 The method or methods used for determining the flights can be any combination of all three days of competition.

 Junior Divisions: There will be two Junior divisions open to all archers, 17 years of age or younger; Compound and Recurve.
 Each division will offer three age groups in Male and Female categories; Cub (11 and under), Youth (12-14) and Young Adult (15-17).
-The archer must be the appropriate age at the time of competition.
-Any Junior archer who has a birthday during the tournament will be allowed to complete that tournament in the age group that he/she started in.
+The archer must be the appropriate age at the start of competition and remains in that category even if they celebrate a birthday during the competition.

 Junior Divisions will shoot only two rounds; one each on Friday and Saturday.
 Archers may only register in ONE style and division and will remain in the same division both days of competition.
-Vegas Shoot scholarships will be presented to the top 3 place winners in each Junior Division.
-All Junior Division ties will be decided by the highest score in the following sequence 1) total x’s 2) 1st round score 3) 2nd round score 4) 1st end through 20th end score.
+Vegas Shoot scholarships will be presented to the top 3 place winners in each Junior Flight Division.

-Ties: Championship division ties for first, second and third place will be determined by the highest total score from all three days of competition, not counting x’s.
+Ties: Championship division (including Championship Young Adult) ties for first, second and third place will be determined by the highest total score from all three days of competition, not counting x’s.
 All competitors tied with the same high score at the end of the third day will compete in a shoot off to determine final places.
 The shoot off will include one practice-end followed by end-by-end sudden death.
-Arrows will be scored where only the x ring scores 10 points.
+The first end will be scored with regular scoring followed by scoring where only the x ring scores 10 points.
 After each end, only those still tied with the highest score will continue in the shoot off.
 All archers’ placement in the tournament (other than first, second or third) will be determined by the order in which they drop out of the shoot off.
-If more than one archer drops out of the shoot off in the same end, those archers will be placed based on their total score and x count of all three days, including the score and x’s accumulated in the shoot off.
+If more than one archer drops out of the shoot off in the same end, those archers will be placed based on their total score and x-count of all three days, including the score and x’s accumulated in the shoot off.

 All other ties (Flight and Championship) will be broken by the highest score and highest x count.
 Ties remaining after x count, will equally split the combined payout of the tied positions.